Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 • Tenant-caused damage is excluded; only normal wear and tear is covered

-• Multi-unit coverage varies, so verify your property type with the provider
+• Multi-unit coverage varies; verify shared-system rules with provider

 Trusted by Thousands